 Real-World Reliability And A Researcher's Second Thoughts

-While Hare remains a strong believer that his test works well for the kind of basic science research that it was originally designed for, he and others have begun to wonder if it does as good a job outside the lab.
+While Hare remains a strong believer that his test works well for the kind of basic scientific research that it was originally designed for, he and others have begun to wonder if it does as good a job outside the lab.

-"Once you get into the real world, there does seem to be some lessening of reliability," says Daniel Murrie, a professor at the University of Virginia who has studied what happens when psychological tests are taken from a rarefied research environment and transferred to the rough and tumble world of criminal justice.
+"Once you get into the real world, there does seem to be some lessening of reliability," says Daniel Murrie, a professor at the University of Virginia who has studied what happens when psychological tests are taken from a rarefied research environment and transferred to the rough-and-tumble world of criminal justice.